zubairgis/GoogleBuldingsFP/README.md

 # GoogleBuldingsFP
-Web Map designed to demo the use of Google Building Foot Print Data
+Web Map designed to demo the use of Google Building Foot Print Data.